ratwolfzero/hopalong_python/README.md

 - In the second pass, the algorithm generates the sequence of trajectory points and maps them directly to image pixel coordinates, representing the attractor hit pattern (pixel value > 0).
 This hit information is updated and stored in an image array, which was initialized with zero values.

-Using of Matplotlib to render the attractor, allowing interactive exploration.
+The program uses Matplotlib to render the attractor, allowing interactive exploration.
 Supporting a very high number of iterations with low memory footprint and optimal, consistent processing speed to enable higher image resolutions.
 Implementing a simple program with minimal complexity, allowing optimal use of Just-In-Time (JIT) compilation

 ## Requirements